ninege123/nba-player-fingerprints/README.md

 Traditional NBA analysis often focuses on box-score totals or prediction tasks.
 This project focuses on player identity: what does a player's statistical profile look like, and which players or archetypes are most similar?

-The methodology is inspired by professional fingerprinting workflows used to compare behavioral patterns across peer groups.
+The methodology is inspired by my professional fingerprinting workflows at work used to compare behavioral patterns across peer groups.

 ## Planned Methodology